iv-org/documentation/docs/gluetun.md

 # Make Invidious requests data from YouTube through a VPN using Gluetun (in case your IP is blocked)

+??? warning "No guarantees"

+    This tutorial does not guarantee Invidious to function again.
+This depends on the public IP address from the VPN that you will be using.

+    YouTube has blocked datacenter IP addresses.
+If you are using the IP address of a well known VPN provider, this won't solve your issues.

+    IP addresses that may not be blocked are residential IP addresses (like at home).

+    If following this tutorial made Invidious working again, there is no guarantee that it will keep functioning forever.
+YouTube may detect traffic coming from Invidious and block your public IP address.

 This tutorial has been written by [TheFrenchGhosty](https://github.com/TheFrenchGhosty).
 He is better suited when looking for help about this tutorial.

 ## Create the docker network (must be done outside of the compose file):